Fescue Grass 101: What It Is and How To Grow It

 Tall Fescue Grass

-Many tall fescue lawns are Kentucky 31 fescue, a type of tall fescue that’s known for its coarse appearance.
-Tall fescue grass is used in high-traffic areas like baseball fields and commercial sites because it’s durable and shade tolerant.
-This type of fescue has a deep root system that promotes health through periods of no rain.
+Tall fescue is a low-maintenance grass with a signature bunch-forming growth pattern that rarely requires dethatching.
+Many tall fescue lawns are Kentucky 31 fescue, a subtype that’s known for its coarse appearance.
+Tall fescue grass is used in high-traffic areas like baseball fields and commercial sites because it’s durable and shade-tolerant.
+This type of fescue has a deep root system that allows it to tolerate periods of no rain.

 Creeping Red Fescue Grass

-Creeping red fescue gives off a deep green color and is characterized by its fine blades.
-Often, creeping red fescue is added to other grass seeds to promote shade tolerance and reduce fertilization needs.
+Creeping red fescue comes in slender and strong varietals, both of which tolerate low mowing height and resist weed growth very well.
+Often, creeping red fescue is mixed with other grass seeds to promote shade tolerance and reduce fertilization needs.

 Hard Fescue Grass

-Hard fescue is used in grass seed blends to increase fertility and requires little mowing.
-This fescue variant is most commonly used in golf course roughs.
+Hard fescue is used in grass seed blends to decrease erosion and increase drought resistance.
+This fescue variant is most commonly used in golf course roughs and other sports turfs due to its low maintenance needs.

 Chewings Fescue Grass

-Chewings fescue is similar to tall fescue in that it grows in an upright fashion but is fine fescue with thin leaves.
-This type of fescue does well in the northern United States and Canada, and it is known for its drought-resistance.
+Chewings fescue is similar to tall fescue in that it grows in an upright fashion, but it has finer, thinner leaves.
+This type of fescue does well in the northern United States and Canada, and it is known for its drought resistance.

 Sheep Fescue Grass

 Sheep fescue grass improves soil conditions and is used to curtail erosion.
-Like its counterparts, sheep fescue is a cool-season grass that does well in a variety of climates.
+It has a distinctive blue-green color and is very similar in characteristics to hard fescue.

 Growing Your Fescue Grass